n42r/n42r.github.io/index.md

 layout: default
 ---

-Hi 👋, my name is Nasr.

-**At the intersection of data, AI, and systems thinking, I’m a deep-tech innovator and venture-minded technology leader, passionate about building meaningful innovations — and the teams that make them thrive.**

-Currently Lead Solutions Architect at PUMA, I bring 10+ years of experience across global enterprises, startups, and international R&D, working at the edge of emerging technologies and strategy.
-I specialize in translating deep technical insight into product architectures, organizational capability, and long-term business value.
+**Technical leader (business-wide, product, or team) with background in Architecture (solution, integration, and data architecture).
+I bring 15 years of experience across global enterprises, startups, and international R&D projects.**

+My strength lies in seeing things **holistically** and translating business strategy into product architectures, organizational capability, and long-term business value.

 **What I Do:**